 Use a nylon or nylon/polyester brush or a saturated clean cloth and apply liberally to all areas of the wood surface including edges.

-Allow it to sit between 5-10 minutes, and then wipe off any noticeable excess with a clean, dry cloth.
+Allow the coat to sit between 5-10 minutes, and then wipe off any noticeable excess with a clean, dry cloth.

-Sand lightly prior to staining to remove grain raise from the wood conditioner.
+Sand the wood table lightly prior to staining to remove grain raise from the wood conditioner.

 Step 5: Apply the BEHR® Fast Drying Water-Based Wood Stain